drivera123/LDRS500/critical-thinking.md

-## **The Impact of Critical Thinking in my Leadership Context  Paper **
+### **The Impact of Critical Thinking in my Leadership Context   **

 This assignment is mandatory for all students in LDRS500 including online and on-site cohorts.
+This assignment is worth 15% of the final grade.

 Due: